tyleryip/colonial-dice-game/docs/Roadmap.md

     - [ ] Rolling state
          - [ ] Roll counter state
     - [ ] Building state
+        - [ ] Maintain structure state
         - [ ] Evaluating whether user can build a specific structure based on resources
         - [ ] Evaluating whether user can build based on prerequisite structures
         - [ ] Adjusting resources after building
-        - [ ] Show building cost on strcuture hover
+        - [ ] Show building cost on structure hover
     - [ ] Scoring state
         - [ ] Score is added correctly for new structures
         - [ ] Score is added correctly for no structures